OpenEvalProject/evals/manuscripts/elife-21036/v1/manuscript.md

 Moreover, rather high overall cellular concentrations of HUWE1 have been reported, based on quantitative proteomics studies, for instance 120 nM in colon tissue (Wiśniewski et al., 2015a), 250 nM in colon cancer tissue (Wiśniewski et al., 2015a), and 400 nM in MCF7 cells (Wiśniewski et al., 2015b).
 Importantly, the local concentrations of HUWE1 at its cellular sites of action are expected to be significantly higher, due to the effects of cellular compartimentalization and protein co-localization.
 Considering the large size of HUWE1 (482 kDa) and, accordingly, the large number of its interaction partners, co-localization effects likely have a particularly pronounced impact on the local concentrations of HUWE1 and, therefore, on its propensity to dimerize (Ispolatov et al., 2005).
 Hence, even seemingly weak interactions of HUWE1, as determined in vitro, can be expected to fall into a physiologically meaningful range, that is, a range that can give rise to a functionally relevant population of the dimeric state, yet that allows for this population to be regulated by cellular factors.

-We propose that the conformational equilibrium and, hence, the activity of HUWE1 is modulated by yet uncharacterized domain interactions in the context of full-length HUWE1 and by macromolecular factors that will determine not only the local concentrations of HUWE1 in the cell, but also the accessibility of the dimerization region and the activation segment for their intramolecular engagement (
+We propose that the conformational equilibrium and, hence, the activity of HUWE1 is modulated by yet uncharacterized domain interactions in the context of full-length HUWE1 and by macromolecular factors that will determine not only the local concentrations of HUWE1 in the cell, but also the accessibility of the dimerization region and the activation segment for their intramolecular engagement (Figure 12).

 ![Figure 12.](https://cdn.elifesciences.org/articles/21036/elife-21036-fig12-v1.jpg)

 **Figure 12.:** Our studies suggest that the catalytic activity of HUWE1 is regulated conformationally by an intricate balance of inter- and intramolecular interactions.
 The thumb and pointer helices adjacent to the catalytic HECT domain can mediate the dimerization of HUWE1.
 The dimer locks the position of the C-lobe, buries the C-terminal tail (magenta), and occludes a putative ubiquitin binding site on the C-lobe of one subunit, hence representing an auto-inhibited state.
 Alternatively, the dimerization region of HUWE1 can associate with the activation segment in cis, which precludes dimer formation.
 The activation segment and the dimerization region are separated by a 55-residue linker that is presumably flexible, thus allowing for the re-positioning of the activation segment.
 In the monomeric state of HUWE1, the C-lobe is mobile with respect to the N-lobe (arrow), and the C-terminal tail may anchor the C-lobe on the N-lobe or interact with substrates, as required for catalytic activity.The activation segment of HUWE1 presents a major interaction site for a physiological inhibitor of HUWE1, p14ARF.
 We propose that the binding of p14ARF to the activation segment releases the dimerization region from its intramolecular engagement, thus shifting the conformational equilibrium of HUWE1 toward the auto-inhibited, dimeric state.
 An additional/alternate mode of inhibition of HUWE1 by p14ARF is independent of the activation segment.
-We speculate that interactions of HUWE1 with its substrates and positive effectors favor the active state of HUWE1 through interactions that remain to be elucidated.DOI: http://dx.doi.org/10.7554/eLife.21036.028
+We speculate that interactions of HUWE1 with its substrates and positive effectors favor the active state of HUWE1 through interactions that remain to be elucidated.

 The HUWE1-inhibitor and tumor suppressor p14ARF presents such a macromolecular factor.
 Our studies reveal that p14ARF binds to the activation segment of HUWE1, which may release this segment from its intramolecular engagement with the dimerization region and, thus, promote dimerization.
 The fact that the interactions between p14ARF and HUWE1 and those mediating the dimerization of HUWE1 are in the same range KD-range in vitro, makes it plausible that they can regulate each other dynamically.
 We also speculate that high levels of p14ARF may contribute to the robust self-association and auto-inhibition of HUWE1 that we observe in HeLa cells.
 Notably, however, our studies show that an alternate or additional mode of p14ARF-mediated inhibition of HUWE1 also exists and is independent of the activation segment.
 In order to understand these mechanisms in detail and to clarify their relative contributions to the inhibition of HUWE1 by p14ARF, structural insights into HUWE1/p14ARF complexes are required.